Falepili Mobility Pathway

 Yes, but you must indicate this in your ballot registration.

-Even if you are not 100% sure whether they will accompany you, it’s best to include them in your ballot application.
+Even if you are not 100% sure whether they will accompany you, it’s best to include them in your ballot registration.
 This ensures that if successful in the ballot, your husband/wife or de facto partner, and dependents are included in the invitation to apply for the visa.

-Please note, that you will need to show an official marriage certificate and/or birth or adoption certificates when you apply for the visa.
+Please note, that if successful in the ballot, you will need to show an official marriage certificate and/or birth or adoption certificates when you apply for the visa.

 What do you need to prove a de facto relationship?